1010sachin/jquery_home_automation/README.md

 Now, in order to add a new component, say a TV in the living room, append the following structure to the above [json file](data/settings.json) as:

-Here the value is a boolean parameter and assigned 'true', which indicates that when the app loads the default value for the component is 'true' i.e 'on'.
-You can assign it a value as a 'false' to default the component in 'off' condition.

 ```
 "TV" : {
                 "label" : "TV",